openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - Should we add future profiles?
 - How will we ensure that all metrics used by the console are still present?
-- What happens if CMO pick-up an unsupported scrape value? (dicussion on https://github.com/openshift/enhancements/pull/1298#discussion_r1072266853)
+- What happens if CMO pick-up an unsupported collection profile value?
+  (dicussion on
+  https://github.com/openshift/enhancements/pull/1298#discussion_r1072266853)

 ### Test Plan